thayton/thayton.github.io/_drafts/puppeteer.md

 }
 ```

-Now we have the code to iterate through all the pages of the results.
+Now we have code that can iterate through all of the pages of results.
 However, there's an optimization we
 can make here.
 On the right size of the pager is a dropdown where we can select the number of results that
 show up on each page.
 By setting this dropdown to its maximum value (50) we can reduce the total number of
 pages (and requests to the server) that our scraper will have have to click through.